-Written by the Only Provence Team • Last Updated June 15, 2026
+Written by the Only Provence Team • Last Updated June 14, 2026

 Where can you experience art and culture in Provence?
-Provence has drawn artists for more than a century, and its galleries, museums, and landscapes are a large part of the reason.
+The vibrant culture in Provence has drawn artists for more than a century, and its galleries, museums, and landscapes are a large part of the reason.
 Van Gogh painted in Saint-Rémy, Cézanne in Aix-en-Provence, and Arles pairs Roman monuments with contemporary art.
 Immersive exhibitions, sculpture-set vineyards, and artisan markets fill the Alpilles and Luberon, often within minutes of an Only Provence villa.

 Saint-Rémy-de-Provence is the town most closely tied to Vincent van Gogh.
 During his year at the Saint-Paul-de-Mausole monastery, from May 1889 to May 1890, he produced nearly 150 paintings, including The Starry Night, Irises, and several studies of the surrounding wheat fields and cypresses.